ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-second-approach.md

 ## Substitute t.identifier("currying") by this.addHelper("currying")

-Once we have written the [helpers.currying](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/learning/packages/babel-helpers/src/helpers.js#L2168-L2182) we can write the plugin that uses it.
+Once we have written the [helpers.currying](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/learning/packages/babel-helpers/src/helpers.js#L2168-L2182) in our version of Babel, we can write the plugin that uses it.
 Here is the code for the `babel-transform-curry-function-withhelper.cjs` plugin:

 `➜  tan-liu-article git:(main) ✗ cat babel-transform-curry-function-withhelper.cjs`